Gabrielboudreau/GabrielBoudreau.github.io/study.md

 Intentionally harming or hurting?

 ### Github Pages Action:
+The following questions are based off of [this video](https://www.youtube.com/watch?v=t4DT3tQqgRM)

 Does the owner of the computer think this was intentional?:
    No, the owner doesn't think it was intentional